| Literary Stylistics:

 The terms primary and secondary clauses are used in systemic grammar.
 As you can see above, it does simplify the discussion on the clauses in direct and indirect discourse, largely by highlighting the similarities between clauses, even though they belong to two different sets of clausal arrangements.

-the positions of the reporter clause and the report
+positions of the reporter clause and the report clause are

 14. "The race was lost," he declared.